 Content Management Systems

 CMS or Content Management System is software that helps you to make a website.
-There are a lot of CMSs you can learn and use for your website or your business website, but WordPress is the most popular one since it runs more than 40% of the entire websites on the internet, including the website on many big businesses and large companies.
-It is free, open-source, and modular so you can shape it to any kind of website you want by using different plugins and themes.
+There are a lot of CMSs you can learn and use for your website or your business website, but WordPress is the most popular one since it runs more than 40% of the entire website on the internet, including websites belonging to many big businesses and large companies.
+It is free, open-source, and modular so you can shape it to any kind of website you want by using different Plugins and themes.
 If you are going to work for a business as a business developer, there is a big chance that their website is powered by WordPress so try to learn this CMS as much as possible because it is an important skill for businesses and business development in general.

 How to Learn Skills via The Pentagon of Business Development?